Could Food Trigger Eczema?

 For adults the evidence may not be as clear, however some adult eczema suffers find that eating certain foods aggravates their skin.
 Pinpointing the exact foods may require some time and patience.
 But, in people with an identified food allergy, eliminating that food can lead to significant improvement.
 Try to track symptoms and any particular food that you have eaten before an eczema flare.

 How to heal eczema naturally.

 We support the elimination diet, but before you start, make sure you do some research.
 You want to make sure you and your children are getting all the nutrients that you need.
 A generally good option for all health conditions is to try a diet that is centered on whole, unrefined or minimally refined plant foods and excludes or minimizes meat, dairy products, eggs, and highly refined foods such as bleached flour, refined sugar, and oil.
 For additional information on healthy eating check out Forks Over Knives.

 There is no topical cure for eczema.
 Eczema needs to be treated and treatment needs to be consistent in order to manage the condition.
-Most people with eczema are given topical steroids as a means of treatment, however topical steroids are not your only option.
-Prolonged use of steroids, particularly prescription-strength, may aggravate acne, thin the skin, cause dilated blood vessels, and cause stretch marks.
 There are safe and effective natural treatment options.